PolideaInternal/airflow-breeze-gcp-extension/README.systemtests.md

 ```

 This runs the test without using/storing anything in the database of airflow and it
-produces output in the console rather than log files.
-You can see list of dags and
+produces output in the console rather than in the log files.
+You can see list of DAGs and
 tasks via `airflow list_dags` and `airflow list_tasks <DAG_ID>`.

 ## Executing custom setUp/tearDown manually

 In order to run the individual tasks in container environment, custom setUp / tearDown
-might need to be run before - for example to create GCP resources necessary
+might need to be run before tests.
+For example you must create GCP resources necessary
-to run the test.
-There is a way to run such setUp/tearDown manually via helper scripts.
+to run the instance tests.
+There is a way to run such setUp/tearDown manually via
-Typically such  helper script is named the same as the system test module with
+helper scripts.
+Typically such  helper script is named the same as the system test
+module with  `_helper` added.
-`_helper` added - for example `test_gcp_compute_operator_system_helper.py` for tests
+For example `test_gcp_compute_operator_system_helper.py` for tests in
-in `test_gcp_compute_operator_system.py`.
+`test_gcp_compute_operator_system.py`.

-You can run such helper with appropriate action.
+You should run such helper with appropriate action.
 For example:

 ```
 ./tests/contrib/operators/test_gcp_compute_operator_system_helper.py  --action=create-instance